We Ship Our Bareroot Plants To Everyone Nationwide.

 Below (left) is an example of how our bare root crepe myrtles or any trees will look when we ship them.
 They will be dormant, without foliage.
-Plant these trees in cool weather and in the spring (right) here's a picture of how these trees will look (when planted and cared for properly) the following spring.
+Plant these trees in cool weather and the Spring (right); here's a picture of how these trees will look (when planted and cared for properly) the following Spring.

 Below is a picture of our shrubs shipped bare root

 Here is a picture of the shrubs - packaged as they will look when received.
 The picture to the right is how, if taken care of, they will look the following spring.

 Those on the left are dormant and the right picture is how they will look the following spring when planted and cared for properly.